-Experience living history, including the African -American story at this Revolutionary War site.
+Experience living history, including the African-American story at this Revolutionary War site.

 Historic Brattonsville features more than 30 colonial and antebellum structures, including two house museums.
 The 800-acre plantation includes farmed land with heritage breed animals, a Revolutionary War battlefield site with interpretive trail, and a nature preserve with walking trails.
 Seasonal events, re-enactments, and living history programs interpret life in the Carolina Backcountry from the 1750s to the 1850s.
-Historic Brattonsville's award-winning African-American programs are an essential part of telling the story of the Carolina Piedmont.
+Historic Brattonsville's award-winning African-American programs are an essential part in telling the story of the Carolina Piedmont.

 Explore the Bratton Plantation, owned and lived on for three generations by the wealthy Bratton family.
 Experience a reenactment of the Battle of Huck’s Defeat, which took place on the grounds of Brattonsville 225 years ago.

 Listed on the National Register of Historic Places, the site features more than 30 historic structures open to the public.
 These “house museums” chronicle the development of the Carolina Piedmont from the 1750s through the 1840s.
 Historic Brattonsville is one of the few living history sites with African-American interpretation.